brunoaugusto/cartographer/readme.md

 ### ▸ Data Providers

-Data Providers analyze different sources build the Sitemap Node's Composite, a nested Collection of `Cartographer\Drawing\Nodes\Node`, which will be hierarchically rendered with the `Cartographer\Drawing\Pens\Pen` provided.
+Data Providers analyze different sources and build the Sitemap Node's Composite, a nested Collection of `Cartographer\Drawing\Nodes\Node`, which will be hierarchically rendered with the `Cartographer\Drawing\Pens\Pen` provided.

 Currently there are 3 Data providers available: